nymtech/nym/documentation/operators/src/nodes/nymvisor-upgrade.md

 - `--upgrade-delay` - specifies delay until the provided upgrade is going to get performed.
 If let unset, the upgrade will be performed in 15 minutes.
 It can't be specified alongside either `--upgrade_time` or `--now` arguments.

 ## Config
-The output format of `nymvisor config` can be further configured with `--output` argument. by default a human-readable text representation is used:
+The output format of `nymvisor config` can be further configured with `--output` argument.
+By default a human-readable text representation is used:
 ```
 id:                                nym-mixnode-default
 daemon name:                       nym-mixnode